nroduit/nroduit.github.io/content/basics/commands.en.md

 The command interpreter has changed from weasis 2.6.0.
 Command containing special characters like '&' must be within quotes or double quotes.
 Example: dicom:get -w **"url"**
 <br><br>
-It also depends of the command line system.
-For instance in the Eclipse launcher parameters, ‘&’ wihtin URLs needs to be escaped with backslash.
+It also depends on the command line system.
+For instance in the Eclipse launcher parameters, ‘&’ within URLs needs to be escaped with a backslash.
 {{% /notice %}}